contao/docs-archive/manual/en/07-Customizing-Contao.md

 ### compileFormFields

 The "compileFormFields"-Hook hook is triggered before a form field is loaded.
-It passes the FormFieldModel object, the form ID and the form object as arguments and expects the FormFieldModel object as return value.
+It passes an array of FormFieldModel objects, the form ID and the form object as arguments and expects the array of FormFieldModel objects as return value.
 With this Hook form fields can be adjusted dynamically before display.
-It is available from version ?.
+It is available from version 3.2.

 ``` {.php}
 // config.php